realnews-gateway/emergency-publishing-system/emergency-channel/publisher/formatting.md

 ## Overview

-The formatting layer of the Publisher module is responsible for transforming internal, sanitized content into publishable artifacts.
+The formatting layer transforms sanitized internal content into publishable artifacts.
 Each publishing channel requires a specific output format, and the formatting layer ensures that content is correctly structured, styled, and packaged before delivery.

-Formatting is strictly non-destructive:
+Formatting is strictly **non-destructive**:
 it does not alter the meaning of the content, only its representation.

+Formatting is **deterministic and reproducible**, ensuring consistent output across deployments.

 ---